Skip to main content

 Diagnostic CLIs

-These are the hc (humanoid_control_cli) verbs — equivalent ros2 run humanoid_devices_robstride … invocations are listed in CLI tools.
+These are the workspace utility tasks — one-line wrappers over the ros2 run humanoid_devices_robstride … invocations listed in Diagnostics and utility commands.

 # Scan an ID range; read-only, no Enable